Laws and regulations

 Class III: Recalls for products that are unlikely to cause injury or illness but violate FDA regulations

-The FDA states that all recalled products are in its weekly enforcement report.
-It works with the manufacturer to improvise a recall strategy to ensure that all recalled products are safely destroyed and that corrective action has been taken to prevent any future safety issues.
-In 2023, over-the-counter eye drops commonly sold in many retail pharmacies were recalled due to microbial contamination.
+The FDA reports recalled products in its weekly enforcement report.
+The FDA works with the manufacturer to develop a recall strategy so recalled products are safely destroyed and corrective actions are taken to prevent future safety issues.
+In 2023, over-the-counter eye drops sold in many retail pharmacies were recalled due to microbial contamination.